Staffwerke/vm-babysitter/README.md

 VM-Babysitter is not limited to perform backups automatically or allow a manual restoration.
 It has been developed according the use and needs we have had during years of managing several (non-clustered) pools of Virtual Machines.

-### vm-backup vm-rsync and vm-retention-policy:
+### Triggering Backups, Rsync and/or Rotation/Retention Policy Manually:
-These scripts are responsible of main backup tasks, as their names suggest.
+[vm-backup](scripts/vm-backup), [vm-rsync](scripts/vm-rsync), and [vm-retention-policy](scripts/vm-retention-policy) scripts are responsible of main backup tasks, as their names suggest.
 Although are primarily invoked by VM-Babysitter, the user can invoke them separately to, e.g. perform backups, trigger sync mirroring and even trigger rotation / retention policy outside of schedule.
 This is possible for any domain, even if included into `VM_IGNORED_LIST`.

-The use of these commands it's considered an expert feature, and must be done with care, since literally *override* VM-Babysitter's schedules and may cause alterations on planned schemes, such as backup rotation /retention policy outside planned timetables.
+The use of these commands it's considered an expert feature, and must be done with care, since literally *override* VM-Babysitter's schedules, causing for example early backup rotation and forcing to create backup chains, which on large assets of VMs, consumes computational resources and/or network bandwidth at times when wouldn't be convenient.
 For more details, Use `--help` option on each script to understand more about its usage.
 Example:

 ```
     docker exec -it vm-babysitter vm-backup --help
 ```

-### vm-replicate:
-Replicates a given domain onto a local or remote endpoint.
+### Replicating Domains, Locally or Remotely:

-It's very similar in functioning with QEMU's [virt-clone](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/cloning-a-vm#Cloning_VMs_with_virt-manager) utility, except it can also replicate virtual machines onto remote hosts running libvirt without the need of a GUI.
+[vm-replicate](scripts/vm-replicate) is very similar in functioning with QEMU's [virt-clone](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/cloning-a-vm#Cloning_VMs_with_virt-manager) utility, but with a couple of differences:

+- It can also replicate virtual machines onto remote hosts (running libvirt)
+- Doesn't need a Desktop environment or GUI

 *To correctly replicate disk images remotely, docker parameters `--device /dev/fuse` and `--cap-add SYS_ADMIN` must be added to the run command*

-Similar to vm-restore, it shows a series of options:
+Similar to `vm-restore`, it shows a series of options:

-- Select the domain on the list to be replicated
+- Select a domain on the list to be replicated
 - Indicate where to replicate, either on the same or at another host (in which case, the other endpoint needs to have installed the public counterpart of private key in use)
-- Select and action to perform with MAC address(es) (either insert custom one, randomize or keep)
+- Select and action to perform with MAC address(es) (either insert custom one, randomize or keep same MAC)
-- Choose if replicate disk images or not
+- Choose if replicate disk images or not (you can still define where the replicated domain will search for disk images)
-- And select which disk image(s) to replicate, and where (or configure the destination domain with such paths)
+- And select which disk image(s) to replicate, and where

 Finally, authorize vm-replicate to start the process.
 Replication will take place automatically.

 At this moment, vm-replicate only can copy disk images when source domain is shut off.
-Note that if it finds the domain running, it will shut it down before to proceed, and will start it again once the disk image copy finishes.
+Note that if it finds the domain running, it will shut down before to proceed, and re-started once the disk image copy finishes.
+The script will anyway ask you for confirmation if you choose to replicate disk images.

 ### Rsync Mirror in a Directory Mounted Locally:
 The backup mirror can be set into a container's path folder (ideally, a host's directory bind mounted to this location), and let Rsync work 'locally' instead of using SSH keys to connect to remote servers.
 An additional bind mount should be necessary, for example: